 The comparative efficacy and safety of beta blockers in the specified patient populations are synthesized through a narrative review as well as in tabular form.
 We analyzed continuous efficacy data by calculating percent change scores when possible.
 Forest plots of relative risks (RR) or odds ratios (OR) are presented, where applicable, to display data comparatively.
 Forest plots were created using StatsDirect (CamCode, UK) software.
-StatsDirect was also used to calculate number needed to treat (NNT) statistics.
+StatsDirect was also used to calculate Fisher's exact tests when p-values were not reported, as well as number needed to treat (NNT) statistics.